 by Melissa Reiter

-Melissa Reiter is corporate/commercial lawyer at Koskie Minsky LLP in Toronto.
+Melissa Reiter is a corporate/commercial lawyer at Koskie Minsky LLP in Toronto.
 Her typical day involves anything from working with start-ups to advising some of Canada’s largest pension funds on a wide range of complex commercial and investment matters.
-She has been working with The Equality Effect since 2010 and acts as Honourary Counsel to Water for People - Canada, a charitable, nonprofit, international humanitarian organization dedicated to the development and delivery of clean, safe water and sanitation solutions in developing nations.
-When she was 5, she had the deed to her Barbie Dream House notarized.
 Follow her on Twitter @MelissaReiter.